jacadzaca/efficient_minecraft/README.md

 All the config files that are used by the server are located in the settings/ directory, you can edit them just like you would edit any other file.
 After each set of changes, restart the server

-By the default, the container's memory limit is set to 2GB.
+By default, the container's memory limit is set to 2GB.
 You can specify the maximum when creating a server:
 ```bash
 ./create_server -m {NUMBER}GB
 ```